 Selfishness is not barging into queues, taking the largest portion of food, or reserving the best spot by the pool.
 This is an extremely blinkered and short term view of self interest.
 One that fails to take into account the cost of one’s standing in the eyes of others.
 Theses kinds of behaviours are NOT in anyone’s real self interest if full context is taken into account.

 Our false understanding of the concept of self-interest is brought about by our failure to take into account FULL CONTEXT.
 Specifically, the full context of our lives as a whole, when we consider what is, and isn’t, in our self interest.
 This error in thinking gives rise to the failure to understand what self-interest really is.
 By erroneously embracing altruism and rejecting selfishness, we are contradicting ourselves in our calls and aspirations for freedom.
 Such is the power of our conditioning that no one wants to take a stand for selfishness.
 Everyone wants to hide behind a contradiction, and be “altruistic freedom fighters”.
 This will go nowhere.
-And ‘the powers that shouldn’t be’ are laughing their evil laugh as they enjoy the bind they have have created for humanity, locking them into self-perpetuating bondage to the group.
-The collectivist system they are creating has the foundations laid, and they remain secure, for as long as we fail to reject altruism, and fail to embrace egoism.
-Freedom cannot come to pass until we overturn the false idea at the core of our enslavement.
+And ‘the powers that shouldn’t be’ are laughing their evil laugh as they enjoy the bind they have created for humanity, locking people into self-perpetuating bondage to the group.

 The truth is, that personal sovereignty rests on the idea of self-ownership and taking full responsibility for one’s own life.
 This is the practice of being concerned for one’s own self interest.
 To achieve full conscious sovereignty, consistently and without contradiction its necessary to embrace the fact that you have the right to live for your own sake.
 This means understanding what it means to be selfish and then, not only being selfish in the noblest sense of the word, but openly, and bravely saying so!
 If you claim to stand for freedom, and don’t want to be seen as a ‘walking contradiction’, you have to understand and embrace egoism!